edvinamborg/Infobord-T4/Server_C#/README.md

 1. Run `dotnet run` in e.g. PowerShell in the project root of the API.
 2. Open Postman, choose new request and select the method POST.
 3. Under Headers, add a key "Content-Type".
 As its value, add "application/json".
 This allows you to send a JSON body with the request, and it will contain the key/value pairs.
 4. Under Body, add some JSON code.
-For exampel: `{
+For example: `{
     "name":"Simple fruit",
     "description":"Sample_descriptioner_again",
     "image_string": "sample_image_string"